 In Williamson County, the probate judge is currently Judge John McMaster in County Court at Law Number Four.

 In addition to a Last Will and Testament, I can also help you draft a durable power of attorney that will enable a person of your choosing to make decisions for you in the event that you are not able to act on your own behalf at some point in the future.
-I can also help you draw up a living will and a medical power of attorney that will let someone of your choosing make medical decisions for you if you are not able to express your wishes at some point in the future.
-The real benefit of these documents is the peace of mind knowing that you have selected someone you trust to make decisions for you.
-This is much better than involving some judge that you have never met and getting him to make your choices for you.
+I can also help you draw up a living will (also known as a directive to physicians) and a medical power of attorney that will let someone of your own choosing make medical decisions for you if you are not able to express your wishes at some point in the future.
+The real benefit of these documents is the peace of mind knowing that you have selected someone that you trust to make decisions for you.
+This is much better than allowing some judge that you have never met to choose the people who get to make your decisions for you.

 Whether or not you have a Will, you can save your loved ones a lot of time and money if you make sure that all of your beneficiary designations for your bank accounts (savings and checking accounts), credit union accounts, IRA's, 401(k)'s, pension plans, brokerage accounts, life insurance policies, etc. are current and up to date.
 If the beneficiary designation is up to date when you die, then all that the beneficiary needs to do when you die is to provide a death certificate in order to receive the account balance or life insurance benefit.
 Anything that you own that has a valid, up to date beneficiary designation actually bypasses the probate process entirely.
 That means your beneficiary does not have to wait for the probate process to gain control of the asset.